Transforming CEHD into an Anti-racist College

 - Dimension #5: Assessment and Accountability, permeating all buckets

 We are committed to strategically developing each dimension, including adding accountability measures to ensure we are fully engaging in this process.
-For additional questions about our anti-racist efforts, please contact the Associate Dean for Academic Affairs, Laura Hayden, or the Chair of our College Senate, Lianna Pizzo.

 The College of Education and Human Development (CEHD) is committed to fulfilling the academic and civic purposes of education in a diverse democracy.